mcgfeller/py-schemas/README.md

 There are a number of [Use Cases](UseCases.md) and a large number of [pre-existing solutions](ExistingSolutions.md), serving a wide number of serialization targets.

-Using the Protocol for a single schema library, such as Marshmallow, does not provide facilities superior over the native usage.
-However, if the protocol is implemented by several libraries, integration of libraries using different schema facilities becomes much easier.
+Using the Protocol for a single schema solution, such as Marshmallow, does not provide facilities superior over the native usage.
+However, if the protocol is implemented by several solutions, integration of solutions using different schema facilities becomes much easier.
+Adaptions to each other solution are replaced by one adaption to the standard protocol).

 # Approach to Consensus